nickbobolea/flow-header/README.md

 - The transport submodel, `transport`.
 This model is set to `polynomial` to allow:
     - The calculation of dynamic viscosity, [kg/(m-s)], as function of temperature, [K], based on a polynomial fit,
     - The calculation of thermal conductivity, [W/(m-K)], as function of temperature, [K], based on a polynomial fit.
 - The thermodynamics submodel, `thermo`.
-This model is set to `hPolynomial` to allow the calculation of specific heat capacity ay constant pressure, [J/(kg-K)], as function of temperature, [K], based on a polynomial fit.
+This model is set to `hPolynomial` to allow the calculation of specific heat capacity at constant pressure, [J/(kg-K)], as function of temperature, [K], based on a polynomial fit.
 - The equation of state submodel, `equationOfState`.
 This model is set to `icoPolynomial` (incompressible polynomial equation of state) to allow the calculation of density, [kg/m3], as function of temperature, [K], based on a polynomial fit.
 - The specie submodel, `specie`.
 This model is set to `specie`.
 - The energy submodel, `energy`.
 This model is set to `sensibleEnthalpy` as the energy formulation used in the solver solution.